ORNL/ReSolve/scripts/timing/README.md

 ## Expected benchmark cases

-The timing workflow uses the GridKit cases on Frontier for:
+The example workflow uses the GridKit cases on Frontier for:

 ```text
 N=125